Of Commerce, Counsel & the Coin

 $12 trillion AUM, Aladdin platform

-The single most important operational node in the entire stack.
-Runs the risk-modelling platform that prices another twenty-one trillion dollars of other people's portfolios, including those of several central banks too embarrassed to mention it.
+The most important operational node in the entire stack, it runs the risk-modelling platform that prices another twenty-one trillion dollars of other people’s portfolios, including those of several central banks too embarrassed to mention it.

 Institution